-- 3.3.1 (a) Applications under this Policy will be completed triennially and Council will maintain a registry of dwellings and properties receiving remissions under this Policy to enable them to be checked randomly. - (b) Applications will be assessed on a case-by-case basis and photographic evidence of the property must be supplied with the application.
+- 3.3.1 (a) Council will maintain a registry of dwellings and properties receiving remissions under this Policy to enable them to be checked randomly. - (b) Applications will be assessed on a case-by-case basis and photographic evidence of the property must be supplied with the application.